boukeas/searchtoy/examples/tile-puzzle/README.md

 - Cost: is there a cost function that needs to be minimized? **Yes**, the cost associated with a solution is its _depth_.
 - Solution path: The solution required is the _path_ to the goal state.

+## Instances

+In the ``instances/`` sub-directory, you will find files with test instances, i.e. starting positions for the puzzle.

+## Usage

+For help on command-line parameters, use the `-h` switch.

+    python3 examples/swap-puzzle/swap.py -h

+Obtain an optimal solution, using one of the available generators.

+Obtain the first solution to a particular instance, using best-first search and the manhattan distance heuristic.

+    python3 examples/tile-puzzle/tiles.py --method BestFirst -f examples/tile-puzzle/instances/tilepuzzle.3